YOSHIHIDEShimoji/dotfiles/README.md

 for f in ~/dotfiles/functions/*.sh; do [ -r "$f" ] && . "$f"; done
 ```

-- This allows configuration to be split by purpose, making it easier to maintain and track with Git.
+- This makes it easy to organize and track configuration changes with Git.
-- Files like `.bash_aliases`, `.bash_exports`, or `.bash_functions` are no longer necessary.

-### ✅ Git configuration modularization
+### ✅ Modular `.gitconfig`
-- Git settings are broken into modules under `gitconfig/`, and `.gitconfig` includes them via:
+- Git configuration is split into files under `gitconfig/` by category and included in `.gitconfig` using `[include]`:

 ```ini
 [include]